Office Administration

 3

-1. Apply English fundamentals in the preparation of business documents and written communications.
+Upon successful completion of this course, students will be able to: 1.
+Apply English fundamentals in the preparation of business documents and written communications.
 2. Apply basic grammar and punctuation rules.
 3. Explain the rules of capitalization and number usage in written communications.
 4. Locate reference sources on the Internet.
-5. Speak voice commands using Office 365 Dictation Tool.
+5. Speak voice commands using Office 365 dictation tool.
 6. Dictate multiple-page documents such as legal, medical, and corporate letters.

 OFC 117 : Introduction to Computers and Software Applications